altocodenl/tagaway/readme.md

 - Import/upload:
    - Account logs refactor
-      - Add a log on invalid upload.
-      - Add a log on repeated upload.
-      - Add a log on a pic/vid that is too large.

-      - Queryable logs by type/date:
-         - geo logs (to see if enable geotagging suggestion was dismissed or not)
-         - upl logs - aggregate by uid, send a limit of n
-         - imp logs, subtype upload
-      - Refactor client to use queried logs in upload.
-      - Refactor client to use queried logs in import.
-      - Show two latest imports or uploads instead of using a date cutoff.
+      - Mark geotaggingSuggestion as user field in db.
+      - Store list of names of repeated|invalid|tooLarge files on both import & upload logs.
+      - Make uid in POST /upload into number.
+      - GET /account: add suggestGeotagging field; don't return list of logs; return aggregated list of imports & uploads, limited to maximum 10 each.
    - [check solved after refactor] When starting import, for a couple of seconds the box still shows "your files are ready to be imported".
+   - [check solved after refactor] When error is shown in upload, it carries over to import.
+When coming back to upload, a blue icon looks huge.
    - Check support for writing webp.
-   - Finish uploading all pictures/videos.
+   - Uploading & import all pics/vids.
    - Review all invalid pics/vids.
-   - When error is shown in upload, it carries over to import.
-When coming back to upload, a blue icon looks huge.

-- Add env dependent admin fs usage override.
-- New dev server.
-- Reset all servers and start from scratch.
+- Reset dev & prod servers and start from scratch.
+- ac;log
+   - Backup old ac;log, reset it.
-- Move ac;log to prod server & backup logs to S3 every 15 minutes, with a lifecycle of 30 minutes.
+   - Upload ac;log file to S3 every 15 minutes, with a lifecycle of 30 minutes, copying the file to /tmp first.

 ### Todo beta

 - Backend improvements:
    - Check if we're leaving behind temporary files from import.
    - On shutdown, if there are S3 uploads, re-add it to the queue and send notification before shutting down.
+   - New dev server.

 - Upload/import:
    - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
    - Improve display of errors in upload & import:
-      - Show foldable list of invalid pics/files.
+      - Show foldable list of repeated|invalid|too large pics/vids.
       - When adding many files to upload, put a "loading, please wait" snackbar.
+      - Show provider errors in import.
-      - If there's a provider error, give a "try again" option with the same list.
+      - If there's a provider error, give a "try again" option with the same list?
       - If there's another type of error, mark "ac;pic/server error".
-   - Add flag to see if there are ongoing uploads to refresh list of pictures on a separate device/tab.
+   - Add "currently uploading" endpoint with ttl and query it to see if interface should be refreshed.
+This allows for refresh if there are uploads going on on a separate device/tab.
+   - If opening interface, load up import data to see if an import is ongoing so that query can be updated.
+   - Implement support for large files (> 500MB).
+   - Import from Dropbox.

+- Pics
    - Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
+   - Implement video streaming.

-Safari bugs
+- Safari bugs
    - Videos do not play in Safari Version 13.1.2 (15609.3.5.1.3): implement streaming (https://blog.logrocket.com/streaming-video-in-safari/)
    - On double click, images fail to open in most cases
    - When opening thumbnail, big image is superimposed to the same picture (it's like a pic is opened on top of another)
    - photo slider Error sound when pressing arrow keys to navigate gallery.
 This exact same problem https://stackoverflow.com/questions/57726300/safari-error-sound-when-pressing-arrow-keys-to-navigate-gallery#:~:text=1%20Answer&text=It%20seems%20that%20Safari%20browser,no%20input%20element%20in%20focus.

+- gotoB v2
    - Migrate to gotoB v2.
    - Long-standing bugs, see after migration to gotoB v2:
       - Clicking on a tag and a year tag selects two tags (onclick on recycled element gets triggered).
       - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
 Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
       - Replicate & fix mysterious shift bug.
       - Intermittent 403 from GET csrf when already being logged in.
       - When performance is slow in the browser, double click to open picture when picture is already selected doesn't open the picture.

-- Pics
-   - Implement video streaming.

-- Implement support for large files (> 500MB).

-- Import from Dropbox.

 - Accounts
    - Recover/reset password.